BaoNguyen6742/uv-install-torch/README.md

 ## Install torch

-- Remove torch from your `requirements.txt` file, you only put torch in `pyproject.toml`

 - `uv sync --extra cu124`
     - This only installs torch, torchvision, torchaudio with CUDA
 - `uv add -r requirements.txt`
-    - This will install the requirements and it will also take the currents version of torch, torchvision, torchaudio into consideration
+    - This will install the requirements and it will also take the currents version of torch, torchvision, torchaudio into consideration.

+- If you still have some problem about torch, CUDA or the version of the package, try [clearing the cache](https://docs.astral.sh/uv/concepts/cache/#clearing-the-cache) by
+    - `uv cache prune` (removes all unused cache)
+    - `uv cache clean torch` (removes all cache entries for the `torch` package)
+    - `uv cache clean` (removes all cache)

+    Starting from `uv cache prune`, if it fix your problem then you don't need to do the other 2, if not then move on to the next one.
-- If you still have some problem about torch, CUDA or the version of the package, try [clearing the cache](https://docs.astral.sh/uv/concepts/cache/#clearing-the-cache) by `uv cache clean` or `uv cache prune` or `uv cache clean torch` then run the command again from "Install torch".
-If there are still more problems, just delete the `uv.lock` file and `.venv` folder and run the command again from `uv venv`
+- Run the command again from "Install torch".
+- If there are still more problems, just delete the `uv.lock` file and `.venv` folder and run the command again from `uv venv`

 ## Run your script

 - Now hopefully your environment are set and there is no problem.
 Run `uv run main.py` to check if you can import all package, there is no mismatch version of torch, all torch package use the CUDA version and your GPU is available.
 The output should be something like this, the device, torch and CUDA version will be different based on your GPU and installation.

     ```txt
-    numpy.__version__: 2.2.3
+    numpy.__version__: 2.2.4
     matplotlib.__version__: 3.10.1
     pandas.__version__: 2.2.3
     sklearn.__version__: 1.6.1